-- 6. Important and Scope of Logistics: (a) Resources, (b) Industries, (c) Supply Chain, (d) Transportation and Communication - 7.
-Planning Process and Principles of Strategic Geography - 8.
+- 6. Important and Scope of Logistics: (a) Resources, (b) Industries,(c) Supply Chain, (d) Transportation and Communication - 7.
 Role of Geography in land Warfare

-- 9. Role of Geography in Sea Warfare

-- 10. Role of Geography in Air Warfare
+- 9. Role of Geography in Sea Warfare - 10.
+Role of Geography in Air Warfare

-- 11. Weather conditions of Sea as factors in amphibious and airborne Operations.

-- 12. Military Geography of India and Defence Problems: (a) India's boundaries, terrain in border areas, weather and communication, (b) Population in border areas and its implications to border security - 13.
+- Military Geography of India and Defence Problems: (a) India's boundaries, terrain in border areas, weather and communication, (b) Population in border areas and its implications to border security - 12.
 Remote Sensing: Role of Remote Sensing in Development and National Security